-- 17. Ld.
-Advocate for the applicant/complainant has submitted that, the conduct on the part of the respondent and the consequent imposition of penalty leads to the indisputable conclusion that the respondent is in default and due to such defaults the interest and right to hold, enjoy, occupy, possess and utilize for gain at the instance of the applicant/purchaser has been seriously jeopardised. - 18.
-Ld.
-Advocate for the applicant/complainant submitted that in normal circumstances, any building project should have been completed in all respects in about 03 years or so.
+- 17. The applicant/complainant submitted that the conduct on the part of the respondent and the consequent imposition of penalty leads to the indisputable conclusion that the respondent is in default and due to such defaults the interest and right to hold, enjoy, occupy, possess and utilize for gain at the instance of the applicant/purchaser has been seriously jeopardised. - 18.
+The applicant/complainant submitted that in normal circumstances, any building project should have been completed in all respects in about 03 years or so.
 However, in the present case on account of the defaults of the respondent the said completion of said project has been delayed considerably for which the respondent is duty bound and liable to compensate the applicant. - 19.
-Ld.
-Advocate for the applicant/complainant submitted that the present building though constructed and standing does not have the required facilities which are contemplated under the law.
-Therefore, the respondent who is bound by the
+The applicant/complainant submitted that the present building though constructed and standing does not have the required facilities which are contemplated under the law.
+Therefore, the respondent who is bound by the terms of the agreement has failed on all grounds and caused severe hardship and inconvenience to the applicant/purchaser. - 20.
+The applicant/complainant also submitted that the applicant/ complainant has invested her hard earned savings and obtained a loan for the office premises to meet her livelihood.
+However, the respondent has utilised the funds of the applicant/purchaser but has left the applicant/purchaser in distress.

-- terms of the agreement has failed on all grounds and caused severe hardship and inconvenience to the applicant/purchaser. - 20.
-Ld.
-Advocate for the applicant/complainant also submitted that the applicant/complainant has invested his hard earned savings for the office premises to meet his livelihood.
-However, the respondent has utilised the funds of the applicant/purchaser but has left the applicant/purchaser in distress. - 21.
-Ld.
-Advocate for the applicant/complainant further submitted that the respondent is in direct breach of his obligations in terms of the agreement for construction cum sale executed for delivery of the office premises duly completed in all respects and is thereby liable to pay damages under the provisions of law. - 22.
+- 21. The applicant/complainant further submitted that the respondent is in direct breach of his obligations in terms of the agreement for construction cum sale executed for delivery of the office premises duly completed in all respects and is thereby liable to pay damages under the provisions of law. - 22.
 It can be noticed that the very same defences taken by the respondent herein were similarly taken by the respondent in the complaint by the GRERA.
 The GRERA after pains taking note of and considering the very same defence and also the orders of the various Authorities and judgement of Hon'ble High Court concluded that the contentions of the respondent herein are untenable and accordingly held in the said common order dated 17.03.2022 that the respondent has failed to give possession of the said premises to the applicant/complainant as per the dates specified in the respective agreement for sale and therefore Section 18 of the RERA Act was squarely applicable.
 The GRERA also directed the respondent to obtain occupancy certificate and give possession of the respective units to the respective complainants with all essential facilities/supplies/connections and quality of work as mentioned in the agreement for sale executed with the complainants within two months from the date of this Order.
 The respondent has till date not complied with this Order.

 The said Order still stands and is yet to be set aside.